truecharts/website/docs/manual/SCALE/guides/scale-intro.md

 ## Installing Apps

 Once you've added the TrueCharts Catalog to your SCALE installation, you can choose from [100s of apps](https://truecharts.org/charts/description_list) to install through the catalog user interface.

 - Your Apps pool must be configured before adding TrueCharts.
 When opening the Apps menu item on SCALE for the first time, you'll be prompted to choose a storage pool for your Apps.
 - After creating your Apps pool, you'll be able to add the 3rd party TrueCharts catalog.

 ### Requirements

-- Your SCALE Apps has the [TrueCharts catalog](https://truecharts.org/manual/guides/Adding-TrueCharts/) added and meets the minimum system requirements.
+- Your SCALE Apps has the [TrueCharts catalog](https://truecharts.org/manual/SCALE/guides/getting-started#adding-truecharts) added and meets the [minimum system requirements](https://truecharts.org/manual/systemrequirements).
 - You have a working Internet connection and can reach GitHub and truecharts.org from the host system.
-- If you plan to add additional app storage to your app, review important information about [adding apps and host path validation](https://truecharts.org/manual/guides/add-storage-host-path-validation).
+- If you plan to add additional app storage to your app, review important information about [app storage and host path validation](https://truecharts.org/manual/SCALE/guides/add-storage).

 ### Adding the App